-The species has now apparently gone from West Kent (vc16), although it might still be worth searching the south beach at Grain, from which FR took material in 1955 (MNE), although coastal works have changed the terrain.
+Bromus hordeaceus subsp. thominei has now apparently gone from West Kent (vc16), but it might still be worth searching the south beach at Grain, from which FR took material in 1955 (MNE), although coastal works have changed the terrain.
 It is regarded as nationally scarce, but is widely scattered around British coasts and is not regarded as being subject to any particular threat.
 In Kent, it is well represented in the Sandwich and Dungeness areas and is not rare or scarce.

 This subspecies was not separately recorded in Hanbury and Marshall (1899), and presumably it was passed over as part of the range of variation of the species.
 Specimens in MNE go back to 1953, predominantly from the Sandwich dunes or from sandy or shingly ground at and around the coast in the south east of the county (Dungeness / Lydd / Greatstone / Littlestone).
+Francis Rose's manuscript Flora of Kent includes a number of inland records, especially from the 1940s and 1950s; but it seems likely that these were Bromus x pseudothominei (Lesser Softbrome), a taxon which was not separated until 1968.